Published on April 23rd, 2018 | by Chuck91

 Note that banks will rarely reopen cards that were closed due to delinquency or suspicions of fraud.
 This article focuses on cards that were closed in good standing.

 Alliant will only reopen a closed card if it’s been more than six months.

 Amex allows reopening a closed card without a hard pull and with the same account number (1), even a card that was voluntarily closed (2).
-This can be done for 30-days after closing (3) or possibly even up to a year (4).
+This can be done for 30-days after closing (3), or possibly 90 days (5), or possibly even up to a year (4).

 Bank of America

 According to this MyFico poster, BofA will reopen a closed account within six months.
 However, they’ll pull your credit before doing so.

 Chase allows you to reopen a card soon after it was closed, even if it was closed on purpose, and certainly if there was a miscommunication.

 Most people are told that it can be reinstated for 30-days, but others were able to reopen at 45 days (1), three months (1) or even 6 months (1).
 One person had success getting their Chase cards reinstated almost a year after they were shut down; their account number remained the same, and no hard pull was done.

 Note that if you transferred over your credit line to a different card when closing, you won’t be able to get the old account reinstated.
 Worth leaving $500 credit line if there’s a chance you’ll want to reopen later.